X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Approach

 \subsection{Autoformalization}

 The first step is to transform natural-language reasoning tasks into explicit, executable representations.
 Given a natural-language problem description $\mathcal{P}_{\text{NL}}$, \tool employs an LLM-based autoformalizer to generate a corresponding formal artifact $\mathcal{P}_{\text{Code}}$ that encodes the solution logic.
 The artifact may target different formal reasoning backends (e.g., SMT, theorem provers, or symbolic algebra). but should satisfy three requirements: (i) \emph{semantic completeness}, capturing all constraints required to solve the task; (ii) \emph{executability}, enabling solver-based reasoning; and (iii) \emph{traceability}, allowing alignment between natural-language entities and formal variables.
-We make this alignment explicit by defining a binding map

-where $\mathcal{V}_{\text{NL}}$ denotes identifiable variables in the natural-language prompt and $\mathcal{V}_{\text{Code}}$ the corresponding formal variables.
+We make this alignment explicit by defining a binding map $ \mathcal{B} : \mathcal{V}_{\text{NL}} \;\leftrightarrow\; \mathcal{V}_{\text{Code}}, $ where $\mathcal{V}_{\text{NL}}$ denotes identifiable variables in the natural-language prompt and $\mathcal{V}_{\text{Code}}$ the corresponding formal variables.
 Beyond enabling solver-based execution, autoformalization serves as a canonicalization step that collapses diverse surface realizations into a shared structural representation.
 Consequently, probes are compared, calibrated, and verified at the level of formal structure rather than linguistic form.
-It also enables formal cross-validation between the formal models and the ground truth with different formal methods.
-Verification for the autoformalizing is implemented as a composite operator

-where $\mathcal{R}_{\text{static}}$ checks syntactic well-formedness and typing, $\mathcal{R}_{\text{dynamic}}$ executes solver runs across randomized instantiations with cross-validation across multiple formal backends (e.g., Z3~\cite{de2008z3} and CVC5~\cite{barbosa2022cvc5} when applicable), and $\mathcal{R}_{\text{semantic}}$ employs an auxiliary LLM to audit alignment between the formal encoding and the intended natural-language semantics using the binding map $\mathcal{B}$.
-Only probes that satisfy $\mathcal{R}=\mathsf{true}$ are admitted into the evaluation set, reducing spurious errors and ensuring contamination-resistant ground truth.
+Validation for the autoformalizing is implemented as a composite operator $ \mathcal{T} = \mathcal{T}_{\text{static}} \circ \mathcal{T}_{\text{dynamic}} \circ \mathcal{T}_{\text{semantic}}, $ where $\mathcal{T}_{\text{static}}$ checks syntactic well-formedness and typing, $\mathcal{T}_{\text{dynamic}}$ executes the artifact on randomized instances and compares outputs across independent formal backends when available, and $\mathcal{T}_{\text{semantic}}$ employs an auxiliary LLM to audit alignment between the formal encoding and the intended natural-language semantics with the binding map $\mathcal{B}$.
+Only probes that satisfy $\mathcal{T}=\mathsf{true}$ are admitted into the evaluation set.